joanabmartins/CCPtemplates/Zoom/README.md

 As discussed above the template includes 6 rules.
 Each one sending logs to its own table.

 We modified the parser to include all new 6 tables.

+It pulls every 1 hours which raises concern for repeated logs, but it was how the old connector was working.

+<h3>Parser and transformations</h3>

+I just did basic transformations to avoid using forbidden fields.
+I didn't transform fields to accomodate old schema and I didn't develop the old parser to include the new tables.
+As I think this whole connector should be double checked, I thought this should be left to be developed after that.

 <h3>Documentations </h3>